WNPRC-EHR-Services/primate-id/README.md

 check-digit   = 1(DIGIT | UPALPHA)
 ```

-The current implementation uses the [Luhn mod N](https://en.wikipedia.org/wiki/Luhn_mod_N_algorithm) algorithm to generate the check digit with respect to the other fifteen characters of the PrimateID.
+The current implementation uses the [Luhn mod N](https://en.wikipedia.org/wiki/Luhn_mod_N_algorithm) algorithm to generate the check digit with respect to the other nine characters of the PrimateID.

 ### For Developers